kigster/arli/README.md

 Let's break down what you see in the above screenshot:

  * Arli reads the list of `dependencies`, and for each library without the `url` field, it performs a search by the library `name` and optionally `version`, and then it prints the found library name in blue.

  * The `version` that either was specified in the `Arlifile` or is the latest for this particular library is printed next, in green.

  * Then Arli downloads the library sources either using the URL provided, or the URL attribute of the search result.
 Note, that **Arli always downloads libraries into a temporary folder first.**.

- * Arli then scans the files inside each folder, and cleverly determines the *canonical directory name* for each library based on the most appropriate C/C++ header file.
+ * Arli then scans the files inside each folder, and cleverly determines the [**canonical directory name**](#folder-detection) for each library based on the most appropriate C/C++ header file found within it.
+This is the name printed to the right in green.

  * Next, the library is moved to the new canonical name within the temporary folder, and then the canonical folder is moved into the destination library path.

  * If the destination folder already exists, three possible actions can happen, and are controlled with the `-e` flag:

     * the default action is to simply **overwrite the existing library folder**.